ls1intum/Artemis/docs/user/orion.rst

 Tutors can assess programming exercises via Orion by performing the following steps:

  1. Navigate to the assessment dashboard of the exercise using the integrated browser.
  2. Click |assess-in-orion-button|.
-This automatically downloads the automatic tests.
+This automatically downloads the repository with the automatic tests.
  3. After downloading or opening the exercise in IntelliJ, the submission overview is shown in the integrated browser.
 Each submission can be opened in Orion.
 To start a new submission, click |start-assessment-in-orion-button|.
 This downloads the submission files and overwrites the previous submission.
  4. The student's code is in the directory ``assignment``.
 The tests are in the directory ``tests``.
 Additionally, there are two directories ``template`` and ``studentSubmission`` that contain internal files and should be ignored.
  5. Opening a file in the ``assignment`` directory opens the editor with two available modes, which can be switched using the tabs at the bottom of the editor.